Public Records & Services in Hercules

 Criminal Records

 The criminal records ecosystem in Contra Costa County includes records of felonies, misdemeanors, traffic violations, and the sex offender registry.
 These records are maintained by the Contra Costa County Superior Court and the sheriff's office.
 Residents can run a background check through the California Department of Justice, which provides statewide criminal history information.
-The California Bureau of Investigation offers additional resources for accessing criminal records, so that residents have access to necessary legal information.
+The California Department of Justice offers additional resources for accessing criminal records, so that residents have access to necessary legal information.

 Vital Records

 For vital records, Hercules residents can turn to the California Department of Public Health.
 This state agency manages birth certificates, death records, and marriage licenses for the 94547 and 94572 ZIP codes.
 Individuals can request copies of these important documents through the department's Vital Records program.
-The California Courts system also provides a self-help resource for accessing case information and other court-related records specific to the Hercules area.
+The California Courts system also provides a self-help resource for accessing case information and other court related records specific to the Hercules area.

 Business & Licensing Records